 If no, go to Decision 5.

-Decision 5: Did the SNAP recipient or former SNAP recipient enter full- or part-time employment and request job retention services or support services after the SNAP E&T Program Detail was closed?
+Decision 5: Did the SNAP recipient or former SNAP recipient enter full- or part-time employment and request job retention services or support services after the SNAP E&T application in WorkInTexas.com was closed?

 If yes, go to Decision 6.